ironhack-labs/data-labs/module-2/lab-two-sample-hypothesis-tests/README.md

 ## Introduction

-In this lab we'll learn more about hypothesis testing and expand to 2 sample hypothesis tests.
+In `main.ipynb` we'll learn more about hypothesis testing and expand to 2 sample hypothesis tests.
+If you want to dig deeper you can take `bonus.ipynb` where you'll learn about ANOVA - statistical tests for 3 or more groups.

 ## Deliverables

+- `main.ipynb` (required)
-- `main.ipynb`.
+- `bonus.ipynb` (optional)

 ## Submission